Baby Strollers Size Guide and Tips

 Under strict baby stroller size requirements, most strollers are allowed in airplane cabins.
 But there are a few things you need to keep in mind.

 First, your stroller must be small and foldable.
-This means that it should be able to fold down to a size that’s no larger than 22x14x7 inches.
+This means it should be able to fold down to a size no larger than 22x14x7 inches.
 Additionally, it should weigh no more than 15 pounds.

 Can I use a travel stroller for everyday use?